amustufa/nextjs-boilerplate/README.md

 ## AI Agents

-- Please read the project guide for AI agents before making changes: `documentation/instructions/for-ai-agents.md`.
+- Please read AGENTS.md before making changes: `AGENTS.md`.
 - Two key rules we enforce:
   - Controllers must not use Prisma directly; call services instead.
   - Avoid `unknown` where not necessary; prefer concrete types and narrow at boundaries with Zod.